ArmanRuman/fully_functional_web_app/README.md

 * There Is a Several Category For Post
 * It Has Error Handling Functionality
 * It Has CK-Editor For Writing Post
+* It Has The Capability Of Searching Post in The Site
 # Front End:
 * HTML
 * CSS